Criteria for inclusion

 - the PDF specimen;

-- the trial font metadata;
+- the trial font metadata (inspected with Roel Nieskens’s Wakamai Fondue);

 I also corroborate the information with high-quality sources such as Fonts in Use and Future Fonts.